 - Receives compensation per project

-- Maintains his own business location
+- Maintains their own business location

 - Holds professional licensure

 - Has a bank account for their business